natalijabujevic0708/WorldOfGames/README.md

 # Design
 ### Colour Scheme
-- The main colours used are black, gray and purple/green for the buttons.
+- The main colours used are black, grey and purple/green for the buttons.
 ### Typography
  - The "Source Sans Pro" font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 ### Imagery
 - Imagery is important.
-There is a video in the header and it's purpose is to be striking and catch the user's attention.
+There is a video in the header and its purpose is to be striking and catch the user's attention.
 ### Wireframes
 - Wireframe - [View](https://drive.google.com/file/d/1z-SbAiCoO5a7hXrxHqOnJYhudbMwTfLN/view?usp=sharing)